 Weekends are free for personal activities or optional trips to nearby places of interest, including Naples, Pompeii, and Herculaneum.

 Students receive four credits in Italian language and culture and should be enrolled in IT 107, 157, or 207.
 All work counts towards an Italian minor.

 Procida is the smallest island to be found in the Gulf of Naples.
 Situated between Capri and Ischia, off the coast of Cape Miseno, its history dates back to the earliest Greek settlements in the area from the 17th century BC.
 Today it represents an ideal hub with the entire area of the Phlegraean Fields.

 The island has a centuries-old history of maritime activities.
-Famous for its ship builders, sailors, and fleets, Procida is still home to one of the most important nautical institutes in southern Italy, with which we will offer important exchange opportunities.
-Moreover, it is home of an important nature reserve called Vivara.
+Famous for its shipbuilders, sailors, and fleets, Procida is still home to one of the most prestigious nautical institutes in southern Italy, with which we will offer important exchange opportunities.
+Moreover, it is the home of an important nature reserve called Vivara.

 No previous Italian language study is required.

-The Modern Languages and Cultures' Mildred R. Burton Fund helps defray costs for Rochester undergraduates studying language abroad in the summer.
-All students are considered for aid through the Burton Fund unless they request otherwise on their application.
+The Modern Languages and Cultures' Mildred R. Burton Fund, as well as the Lisio Scholarship Award, help defray costs for Rochester undergraduates studying Italian abroad in the summer.
+All students are considered for aid through these funds unless they request otherwise on their application.

-The deadline for applications with consideration for Burton Awards is February 3, 2018, although late applications will be considered on a case-by-case basis.
+The deadline for applications with consideration for Lisio and Burton Awards is January 15, 2019, although late applications will be considered on a case-by-case basis.